jerrelltt/bubartifact/README.md

 # bubartifact
-getDBIPfromMysqlvm is run in mysqlvm setEnvDBIPforBubblevm is run in bubblevm
+- getDBIPfromMysqlvm is run in mysqlvm;
+- setEnvDBIPforBubblevm is run in bubblevm.
+But it's no work and not used!!!